 Vehicles are tested in accordance with the table below.
-Certificates of compliance are issued to vehicles who meet the required standard
+Certificates of compliance are issued to vehicles who meet the required standard.

-Below 14 years of age 2 inspections per year Over 14 years of age 3 inspections per year
+Below 14 years of age One annual pit test and one MOT per year 7 Over 14 years of age One annual pit test and two MOTs per year

-^{}The Public Protection Sub Committee retains the right to increase the number of tests to three per year in respect of vehicles under the age of 14 years due to maintenance issues.
+\ The Public Protection Sub Committee retains the right to increase the number of tests to three per year in respect of vehicles under the age of 14 years due to maintenance issues.